My Favorite Things

 Point Turners

 If you are trying to get precise corners, I love this tool.
 It helps me turn projects and get the nice corners.
+The other option, which I use quite frequently, is a UNSHARPENED pencil.

 Heat Erasing Pens